jquery/irc.jquery.org/pages/irc-help.md

 * Photographs.
 Famous plaid-clad people occasionally frequent #jQuery and most will be happy to pose for a photograph with you.
 Be respectful, say thank you and know when to leave them be.

+## Code of Conduct

+### General Behavior:

+* Trolling other users isn't tolerated.
+We define "trolling" as purposefully inciting arguments for the purposes of angering/harassing other users or derailing the channel.
+Disagreements can (and do!) happen, just remember there's a human on the other end.

+* Derogatory remarks against any race, religion, lifestyle, orientation, etc. will not be tolerated.

+* Kicks, quiets, bans, and other corrective actions are applied at the discretion of whoever has those powers.
+If you feel you or somebody else was unfairly treated, please message the op in private.
+Airing your grievances in the channel is rarely productive.

+* Please refrain from "backseat modding".
+If you feel there's an issue that requires intervention, please privately message an op.
+You can find a list by running /msg chanserv access list #jquery.

+* If an op asks you to do something, do it.
+If you don't want to, PM the op directly to discuss it.

+* Bans and quiets generally expire after 24 hours - sometimes all that's needed is a cool of period.

+Finally, follow this CoC in spirit, not just by letter.
+Any attempt (purposeful or not) to skirt the rules by claiming your actions weren't expressly prohibited will generally lead to further corrective action.

+In short: Don't be a jerk.
+If you have an issue, privately message an op to discuss it.

 ## Asking Good Questions

 The best way to get your issue resolved quickly is to get straight to the point and explain the problem clearly with a reduced test case.